mduessler/nvim-config/docs/development.md

 1. **Environment tests** -- Running the installation script in an isolated environment to verify the installation of all required dependencies and requirements.
+   - `make fedora-install-tests-local` -- Runs install script in a fedora environment.
+   - `make ubuntu-install-tests-local` -- Runs install script in a ubuntu environment.
 2. **Unit tests**. -- Running tests in an environment with all dependencies and requirements installed.
+   - `make fedora-unit-tests-local` -- Runs unit tests in a fedora environment.
+   - `make ubuntu-unit-tests-local` -- Runs unit tests in a ubuntu environment.
+3. **Remote tests** -- *Environment test* and *unit tests* are also executed with github actions during a pull request to main or dev.
+   - `make fedora-build-remote` -- Builds and uploads the fedora environment for the github action tests.
+This image is also used to perform linting with pre-commit.
+   - `make ubuntu-build-remote` -- Builds and uploads the ubuntu environment for the github action test
+   - `make build-remote` -- Builds and uploads the fedora and ubuntu environment for the github action test

 ### Naming